 Read on to book a reservation at some of the top restaurants for outdoor dining in Toronto.

 For guides to the best outdoor dining in cities around the United States, head here.

 Set in a Victorian townhouse in Yorkville, Bar Reyna’s patio oozes charm.
 Upturned umbrellas, foliage, and string lights line the ceiling, while brick and wood walls add warmth.
 The Mediterranean menu includes creative modern fare such as lamb baklava, a falafel burger, falafel panzanella salad, and halloumi souvlaki.

 For meat lovers: BlueBlood Steakhouse

 Majestic castle-style Casa Loma, a landmarked home and gardens, is the backdrop at BlueBlood Steakhouse, where dining outside means being surrounded by stunning landscaping, historic architecture, and art from the likes of Andy Warhol and Salvador Dalí.
-BlueBlood’s menu includes standard upscale steakhouse fare, from seafood towers and fish entrees to dry-aged beef and plenty of sides.
+The Terrace, surrounded by views of the estate’s verdant gardens, is now open for reservations, where diners can enjoy Blueblood’s standard upscale steakhouse fare, from seafood towers and fish entrees to dry-aged beef and plenty of sides.

 For a waterside escape: Cabana Waterfront Patio